 Our survey of industry professionals found that the most desirable benefits - along with flexibility and remote working - were generous pensions, performance bonuses, health insurance, and more paid time off.
 Employers in the technology sector offering any combination of these will help themselves to be more attractive to the most talented professionals looking for work.

-Salaries within the sector continue to be well paid, our research also revealed that 69% of technology professionals are happy with their current salary.
+According to our technology salary guide data, salaries within the sector continue to be well paid, our research also revealed that 69% of technology professionals are happy with their current salary.
 Of the 31% who were not happy, 33% said that they felt they do much more than their job role – an issue that needs to be addressed to retain and attract talent.

 I reiterate that tech professionals have played, and will continue to play, an integral part in the economic recovery throughout 2021.
 The heightened stress and increased workload for many in the sector means that all companies should put employee wellbeing high on the agenda.
 Not only will prioritising the health and wellbeing of your workforce help you to retain the talent you cannot afford to lose, but it will also play a key part in attracting the talented professionals your company needs to secure growth.